CH Precision C1 + A1 – Part 2

 In any event, these sources are so very close to each other that I can’t even always tell the difference.
 This may sound like something that goes without saying (bits are bits) but trust me, this really should not be taken for granted.
 It is actually not at all easy for a computer and an endpoint to accomplish such transparency, as evidenced by the less spectacular results using the other server and endpoint.

 Garmt also brought along an AudioQuest Vodka ethernet cable.
 As a final experiment, I compared this high-end cable (from 275 euro for 0,75m) with a standard 7 euro ethernet cable.
 I know I am going to get complaints because many people feel that it should not be possible but yes indeed, I can hear differences between these cables.
 However, not as expected perhaps because, as it turned out, I preferred the standard cable.
 The AudioQuest cable provided a smoother, more introspective sound than the standard cable.
 I could see this more relaxed sound being preferred in some situations but although it was supremely refined and the dynamics were intact, compared to the CD transport, the transients were definitely less immediate and this made me feel like the music was somehow processed.
 Your mileage may vary so, as always, just experimenting with this is the best method of finding the ideal combination for any given situation.
+Also see the separate Melco review, in which I compared a couple of Ethernet cables.

 As this review is coming to its end, the most prominent thought on my mind, even when I’m writing this in the adjacent room, is that I am continuously overwhelmed with the feeling that the C1 combined with the two A1’s and streaming via Melco simply sounds truer to life than any other digital source that I have ever used.
 And that is really saying a lot!

 I’ve heard people state that CH Precision products sound cool and clinical, but this is absolutely not how I hear it.
-The C1+A1 combination sounds ultra-transparent, controlled and clean but also smooth and fluid, and organic.
+The C1+A1 combination sounds ultra-transparent, clean and controlled clean but also smooth and fluid, and organic.
 CH components deliver a truly lifelike sound that is not about added warmth, ultra-impact or tube magic.
 It is simple to claim that nothing is added and nothing is subtracted but this is actually what seems to be happening here.
 However, it is not a system that delivers the truth at the expense of musicality.
 Sure, play mediocre recordings and they will sound mediocre, but you can literally play any kind of music on this system, and it plays everything without prejudice and without ever adding even a hint of hardness.

 Some audio components excel in their ability to allow the listener to dissect the music into its every musical strand, for example to precisely follow a certain subtle rhythmic aspect or almost hidden melody line.
 Often though, such super-transparent components can make for a more technical delivery, reducing the emotional impact in the process.
 Other audio components excel in luring one into the emotional performance and making one forget about the technical aspects altogether.
 These components, however, can tend to “generalize” the subtle elements of which the music is made.
 This discrepancy is something that I have often proclaimed to be inevitable because like humans, no audio component is perfect.